cerebral-technology/alexmill.github.io/posts/_posts/2018-03-08-fourier-series-spinning-circles-visualization.md

 ## Pretty Circles to Animated Drawing

-With all the abstract mathematical pieces in place, it's not too much more work to arrive at a full animated visualization.
-If you have a line drawing in 2-dimensional (x-y) space, you can describe this path mathematically as a parametric function, which is essentially just two separate single variable functions:
+With all the abstract mathematical pieces in place, it's not too much more work to arrive at a fully animated visualization.
+If you have a line drawing in 2-dimensional (x-y) space, you can describe this path mathematically as a parametric function, which is essentially just two separate single variable functions, both in terms of an auxiliary variable ($$t$$ in this case):

 $$ f(t) = ( x(t), y(t) ) $$